 - A working draft of September 3, 2019 Urban Planning Committee report CR_6599 - Analysis of Tiny Homes was circulated for a four week period (from May 29th to June 25th) to the Edmonton Federation of Community Leagues’ Planning Committee, each individual Community League, Canadian Homebuilders’ Association - Edmonton Region, Infill Development in Edmonton Association (IDEA), YEG Garden Suites, and individuals who expressed interest in being informed about garden suites and tiny homes.

-- A draft version of the proposed bylaw amendment is currently in circulation for a four week period (from September 10th to October 8th) to the Edmonton Federation of Community Leagues’ Planning Committee, each individual Community League, Canadian Homebuilders’ Association - Edmonton Region, Infill Development in Edmonton Association (IDEA), YEG Garden Suites, and individuals who expressed interest in being informed about garden suites and tiny homes.
+- A draft version of the bylaw amendment and Public Hearing report CR_7707 - Charter Bylaw 19087 - Text Amendments to Zoning Bylaw was circulated for a four week period (from September 10th to October 8th) to the Edmonton Federation of Community Leagues’ Planning Committee, each individual Community League, Canadian Homebuilders’ Association - Edmonton Region, Infill Development in Edmonton Association (IDEA), YEG Garden Suites, and individuals who expressed interest in being informed about garden suites and tiny homes.

-Currently, Edmonton’s Zoning Bylaw does not address tiny homes specifically.
+Prior to the changes, Edmonton’s Zoning Bylaw did not specifically address tiny homes manufactured off-site.

 Tiny homes constructed on-site on permanent foundations fall under the category of Single Detached Housing or Garden Suites.
-Tiny homes constructed off-site and then assembled or placed on-site, such as smaller manufactured homes and tiny homes on wheels, meet the definition for Mobile Homes.
+Tiny homes manufactured off-site and then assembled or placed on-site, such as smaller manufactured homes and tiny homes on wheels, met the definition for Mobile Homes.

-Under current zoning regulations, there are limitations for where mobile homes can locate in Edmonton.
-A mobile home must be at least 5.5 metres wide and built on a permanent foundation for it to be located outside of a mobile home park or subdivision.
+Under previous zoning regulations, there were limitations for where mobile homes could be located in Edmonton.
+A mobile home had to be at least 5.5 metres wide and built on a permanent foundation for it to be located outside of a mobile home park or subdivision.

-At the September 3, 2019, Urban Planning Committee meeting, City staff presented CR_6599 - Analysis of Tiny Homes (please refer to item 6.2 in the September 3, 2019, meeting minutes).
+At the September 3, 2019, Urban Planning Committee meeting, City staff presented CR_6599 - Analysis of Tiny Homes (please refer to item 6.2).
 This report provided an overview of the tiny home industry, the current zoning and building code framework for tiny homes, and a mark-up of proposed changes for tiny homes on foundations and tiny homes on wheels.
-Due to not having confidence that building permits could be issued for tiny homes on wheels, City staff recommended to delay changes for tiny homes on wheels until the Province provides direction on how to apply the building code to this form of housing.
-At the Urban Planning Committee meeting City staff were directed to proceed with preparing amendments to the Zoning Bylaw for tiny homes on foundations.
-This proposed bylaw amendment is scheduled for the Monday December 9, 2019, City Council Public Hearing meeting.